History of Narrow Gauge Rail in Colorado

 Durango and Silverton Narrow Gauge Rail

 Treat yourself to some real history aboard the Durango & Silverton Narrow Gauge Railroad & Museum.
-The city of Durango was founded by the Denver & Rio Grande Railway in 1879, and two years later the railroad arrived in town.
-That same year construction began on the line to Silverton, and in 1882 the tracks were laid and movement of passengers and freight began.
+The city of Durango was founded by the Denver & Rio Grande Railway in 1879, and two years later, the railroad arrived in town.
+That same year, construction began on the line to Silverton, and in 1882, the tracks were laid, and movement of passengers and freight began.

-Although it was meant to transport silver ore from the mines in Silverton to the smelters in Durango; this line created an important transportation link that supplied high mountain communities with necessities and comforts of life.
-It soon became a favored means of transportation by passengers who appreciated the view, and has remained popular with tourists to date, operating now for over 130 years – much to the delight of today’s vintage locomotive enthusiasts who are still thrilled by the same sights of passengers in the 1800s.
+Although it was meant to transport silver ore from the mines in Silverton to the smelters in Durango, this line created an important transportation link that supplied high mountain communities with the necessities and comforts of life.
+It soon became a favored means of transportation by passengers who appreciated the view and has remained popular with tourists to date, operating now for over 130 years – much to the delight of today’s vintage locomotive enthusiasts who are still thrilled by the same sights of passengers in the 1800s.
 Learn more about the Durango Train.

-Georgetown Loop Railroad
+Georgetown Loop Railroad – Stunning Narrow Gauge Rail

-Today, you can take this incredibly beautiful narrow gauge railroad through Clear Creek Canyon, from Georgetown to Silver Plume, where you can disembark and tour the historic Lebanon silver mine, which dates back to the 1870s, or the Everett Mines, which are from a similar era.
-You can explore the mines, learn about their history, and even pan for gold, before hopping back on the train for a scenic return ride along the loop.
+Today, you can take this incredibly beautiful narrow gauge railroad through Clear Creek Canyon from Georgetown to Silver Plume, where you can disembark and tour the historic Lebanon silver mine, which dates back to the 1870s, or the Everett Mines, which are from a similar era.
+You can explore the mines, learn about their history, and even pan for gold before hopping back on the train for a scenic return ride along the loop.

 Royal Gorge Route